apache/iceberg/format/spec.md

 #### Scan Planning

 Scans are planned by reading the manifest files for the current snapshot.
-Deleted entries in data and delete manifests are not used in a scan.
+Deleted entries in data and delete manifests (those marked with status "DELETED") are not used in a scan.

 Manifests that contain no matching files, determined using either file counts or partition summaries, may be skipped.